FAQs

 Each health service determines their local FTE requirements.
 Graduate nurses and midwives can be employed at any FTE.
 Graduates are generally employed between 0.6 and 1.0 FTE in their first year of practice to support their transition to the clinical environment.

-The GNMP website’s Heath Service Directory, will be updated from 10am Monday 9 September 2024 to reflect the Health Services with vacancies.
+The GNMP website’s Heath Service Directory, will be updated from 10am Monday 2 November 2025 to reflect Health Services with vacant positions.
 The Directory also enables access to the Health Service’s websites for further details on their individual application processes.